conduktor/testing-docs-archive/docs/features/building-tests/tasks/http-task.md

 ## Previewing Requests

-Before saving your HTTP task, use the `Preview` button to see if your request is constructed correctly.&#x20;
+Before saving your HTTP task, use the `Preview` button to see if your request is constructed correctly.

 ![](<../../../assets/image (29).png>)

-It also gives you a chance to preview the response data, which is useful when adding checks.&#x20;
+It also gives you a chance to preview the response data, which is useful when adding checks.

 It will demonstrate the structure of any response data, and give an indication on the status code, response time, and response size.

 ![](<../../../assets/image (39).png>)

-## Combining HTTP & Kafka&#x20;
+## Combining HTTP & Kafka

-It's not uncommon to use a RESTful interface to interact with an Apache Kafka cluster.&#x20;
+It's not uncommon to use a RESTful interface to interact with an Apache Kafka cluster.

 In Conduktor Testing, It's possible to chain together HTTP and Kafka tasks.
 This enables you to cover end-to-end scenarios that involve both protocols.

 Common scenarios might include:

 - Sending messages to a REST proxy that propagates it into a Kafka topic
-- Validating a record via an API after it has been processed in Kafka&#x20;
+- Validating a record via an API after it has been processed in Kafka

 ### Example: REST Proxy & Kafka Consumer